-I.1 During the 2007-2009 period, did the company introduce...
+I.1 During the 2010-2012 period, did the company introduce ...

 YES NO new business practices in the organisation of the work or of the company procedures?
-(For example, the management of the supply chain, knowledge management systems, re-engineering or business, efficient production, quality management, education and training systems, etc.) new organisation methods for the workplaces in the company, for the purpose of a better distribution of responsibilities and decision-making?
-(For example, use for the first time of a new system for distributing responsibilities among employees, managing working teams, decentralisation, restructuring departments, education/training systems, etc.) new management models for external relations with other companies or public institutions?
-(For example, creation for the first time of alliances, associations, externalisation or subcontracting) If the answer has been NO to all questions in section 1.1, go to section J
+(For example, the management of the supply chain, knowledge management systems, re-engineering or business, efficient production, quality management, education and training.). new organisation methods for the workplaces in the company, for the purpose of a better distribution of responsibilities and decision-making?
+(For example, use for the first time of a new system for distributing responsibilities among employees, managing working teams, restructuring departments, education/training systems, etc.) new management models for external relations with other companies or public institutions?
+If the answer has been NO to all questions in section I.1 , go to section J